By Ms. Bianca Sowders (Franconian News)April 27, 2018

 His work place, nick-named IBM building for the machines it housed, is now known as the post chapel.
 In 1959 Lutz started working in the so-called machine room, a room full of giant computers, which is now the chapel's worship hall.
 In the chapel basement the coding and keypunching for the punch cards was done; this is where the mother of Roland Lutz was employed as one of the "keypunch girls."

-Lutz was one of 1,200 local nationals that once worked on Katterbach, then known as "The Depot."
+Lutz was one of 1,200 local nationals that at the time worked on Katterbach, then known as "The Depot."
 The main occupant of the time was the European Exchange Service (now known as AAFES), which had its European logistic center there.
 "From here we shipped the goods all over Europe, to France, Italy and so on, via the rail head," explained Lutz.

 When employees found out that the exchange service was moving to a different location, many of them set out to find employment somewhere else.
 Lutz was sad to go: "We had such a great relationship among the employees, there was no envy and no competition, I never found that again later in life."